TsukudaniVanish/cc/README.md

 ## Files

 ### cc.h
-header file
+header file which all used functions are declared in.
+Also, briefs of those functions  are written here.

+### Token.c
+new token functions which make  new tokens.

+### Node.c
+new node functions which make new nodes for abstract syntax tree.

+### Vector.c
+this file serves vector utilities.

 ### tokenize.c
-a tokenizer function and token making functions
+a tokenizer function

 ### main.c
 expect functions and  a main function are written in this file.

 ### parse.c
-a parser function and node making functions
+a parser function

 ### codegenerator.c
 a generating local variable function